There are currently around 207,000 British retirees living in Europe, with many more spread out across the rest of the world.

 The tax impact of claiming from abroad

-I’m leaving the UK – can I get a pension refund?
+I’m leaving the UK – can I get a refund of my pension contributions?

-This depends on the type of pension scheme you have and when you joined it.
-It’s best to check with your pension provider to see if you’re eligible for a pension refund.
-There are no special leaving-UK pension refund schemes aimed at people moving abroad.
+It’s best to check with your pension provider to see if you’re eligible for a refund.

-Generally, you have to wait until you reach 55 (increasing to 57 from April 2028) before you can access your workplace or private pensions – but there are exceptions.
-And if you can’t access the money, it will remain invested until you can.
-It’s important to remember that you’ll likely be deducted an annual management fee.
+Generally you have to wait until you’re 55 (increasing to 57 from April 2028) before you can access your workplace or private pension and it will remain invested until then.
+It’s important to remember that it’s likely your pension will still be subject to the deduction of an annual management fee.
 You can learn more in our article on pension fees and charges.